ryan-roemer/loose-bits/_posts/2012-11-19-sphinx-bootstrap-theme-updates.md

 ## Sphinx Bootstrap Theme Updates!

-Almost a year ago, I created the [Sphinx Bootstrap Theme][sbt_gh] project that brings together two of my favorite open source technologies - Sphinx and Twitter bootstrap.
+Almost a year ago, I created the [Sphinx Bootstrap Theme][sbt_gh] project to bring together two of my favorite open source technologies - Sphinx and Twitter Bootstrap.
 [Sphinx][sphinx] is a widely-used [Python][python]-based authoring tool for creating static websites and API documentation.
-[Twitter][twitter] [Bootstrap][bootstrap] is a frontend JavaScript / CSS framework that offers a consistent UI experience, typography, grid systems, navigation / button / etc. components, and responsive options for mobile design.
+[Twitter][twitter] [Bootstrap][bootstrap] is a frontend JavaScript / CSS framework that offers a consistent UI experience, typography, grid systems, navigation / button / etc. components, and responsive features for mobile design.

-Since its introduction, I have regularly used Sphinx with the Bootstrap Theme to document my open source Python projects and we use the theme for all internal technical documentation at work.
-Now coming up on the project's anniversary, it seemed appropriate to add some tweaks and enhancements to increase the usability and extensibility of the theme.
+Since its introduction, I now use Sphinx with the Bootstrap Theme for my open source Python projects and we use the theme for all internal technical documentation at work.
+Coming up on the project's anniversary, it seemed appropriate to add some tweaks and enhancements to increase the usability and extensibility of the theme.

-Improvements now available in version v0.1.0 include:
+Improvements now available in version 0.1.0 include:

 * Upgraded the Bootstrap libraries to version 2.2.1.
-* Added several new theme options to control UI appearance and behavior.
+* Added new theme options to control UI appearance and behavior.
 * Navigation bar menus now have hierarchical sub-menus for a more intuitive experience.
-* Reworked the underlying layout code to support fully responsive design, allowing any site to look great and actually be usable on mobile devices like an iPhone or iPad.
+* Reworked the underlying layout code to support fully responsive design, allowing any site to look great on mobile devices like an iPhone or iPad.
-* Created a PyPI package entry to permit installation via a simple `pip install sphinx_bootstrap_theme` in addition to the traditional method of downloading a theme zip file.
+* Created a PyPI package entry to permit installation via `pip install sphinx_bootstrap_theme` (in addition to the traditional method of downloading a theme zip file).

 So let's see how everything looks and works with the new v0.1.0 theme.